plone/training/docs/effective-volto/testing/unit.md

 });
 ```

-This example was chosen specifically because it shows two potential tricky situations in unit testing: lazy-loaded libraries and stateful components, that change their rendered content during their lifecycle.
+This example was chosen specifically because it shows two potential tricky situations in unit testing:

+- lazy-loaded libraries, and
+- stateful components, that change their rendered content during their lifecycle.

 So, when dealing with lazy-loaded libraries, we have to mock the lazy-loading process and fully load them before we can do the test: